exercism/python/exercises/practice/wordy/.approaches/introduction.md

 Like the first approach, it uses a [`try-except`][handling-exceptions] block for handling unknown operators.
 It also uses a [list comprehension][list-comprehension] to create the parsed "formula" and employs [concept:python/unpacking-and-multiple-assignment]().

-For more details and options, take a look at the [Import Callables from the Operator Module][approach-import-callables-from-operator] approach.
+For more details and options, take a look at the [Import Callables from the `operator` Module][approach-import-callables-from-operator] approach.

 <br>